What42Pizza/LooF/Documentation/Statements.md

 - **loop**
   - Effectively nop; only useful because of repeat
 - **loop VAR\_NAME, VALUE (start), VALUE (end)**
-  - Same as statement 'loop VAR\_NAME, VALUE, VALUE, VALUE' but the third VALUE is assumed to be the number 1
+  - Same as statement 'loop VAR\_NAME, VALUE, VALUE, VALUE' but the third VALUE is assumed to be 1
 - **loop VAR\_NAME, VALUE (start), VALUE (end), VALUE (increment)**
   - If VAR\_NAME is null:  Sets VAR\_NAME to the first VALUE
   - If VAR\_NAME plus the second VALUE is less than the second VALUE:  Increments VAR\_NAME by the third VALUE